Sapphires are One of the “Big 3” Most Precious Colored Gemstones

-Therefore today’s most mines are located in rice fields on in the lowlands in the highland complex.
+Therefore today’s most mines are located in rice fields on in the lowlands of the highland complex.
 Around 95% of current mining activities operate in areas with secondary deposits.
-Most famous and largest mining areas in terms of volume are Ratnapura, Balangoda, and Elahera, although these make up only a small percentage of the total island’s gem deposits.
-The main mining areas show secondary gravel deposits where sapphire crystals have a distinct mostly rounded shape.
+The most famous and largest mining areas in terms of volume are Ratnapura, Balangoda, and Elahera, although these make up only a small percentage of the island’s total gem deposits.
+The main mining areas show secondary gravel deposits where sapphire crystals have a distinct, mostly rounded shape.

 Mining Practises & Licences

-Mining in Sri Lanka is strictly regulated and controlled by the government to protect mining communities and the environment by sustainable and responsible mining practices.
-Sri Lanka has a very sustainable vision for the local gemstone industry and implement this by legal regulation e.g. limited mining licenses and fixed annual export quota, prohibition of exporting rough stones for assuring local and long-term business expertise and practise, job creation and retaining the value creation within the country and securing employment along local businesses and communities.
+Mining in Sri Lanka is strictly regulated and controlled by the government to protect mining communities and the environment through sustainable and responsible mining practices.
+Sri Lanka has a very sustainable vision for the local gemstone industry and implements this by legal regulations; e.g. limited mining licenses and fixed annual export quota, prohibition of exporting rough stones for assuring local and long-term business expertise and practice, job creation, retaining the value creation within the country, and securing employment for local businesses and communities.

 In the past, permission to use machinery was granted only under very strict conditions, where small-scale manual mining was not possible, the proportion was below 0.5% of all issued licences.
 The aim is still to ban mechanical mining as far as possible in order to ensure maximum protection of the environment.
 Small-scale pit mining is the method by choice in line with traditional practisesfor a most environment friendly mining activity beneficial for the environment and local people.
 Small scale mining

-Seen from the rareness and value of sapphires ever found in exceptional quality, by far Kashmir (India) is to be mentioned first.
-Then come Mogok (Burma) and Sri Lanka (Ceylon) on the same level far ahead of all other countries with sapphire occurrences.
-In Kashmir, however, there have been no active deposits for over a hundred years and the market asking for astronomical prices for old finds that are only traded through auction houses or exhibited in museums.
-From Burma come the world’s finest rubies and the sapphires found there are also of very good quality.
-There is active mining but it is always difficult in this conflict region and the volume is negligible compared to Sri Lanka with similar quality in blue sapphires.
+Seen from the rarity and value of sapphires ever found in exceptional quality, by far Kashmir (India) is to be mentioned first.
+Then come Mogok (Burma) and Sri Lanka (Ceylon) on the same level, but far ahead of all other countries with sapphire occurrences.
+In Kashmir, however, there have been no active deposits for over a hundred years and the market demands astronomical prices for old finds.
+These too are only traded through auction houses or exhibited in museums.
+Myanmar (Burma) is home to the world’s finest rubies and the sapphires found there are also of very good quality.
+There is active mining in Myanmar, but it is a region with long-standing conflicts.
+Also, the volume of yields are negligible compared to Sri Lanka where similar quality blue sapphires can be found.

-Besides the long tradition, Sri Lanka is considered as worldwide No. 1 sustainable source of finest sapphires due to its high quality in terms of transparency, colour and clarity.
-A sustainable mining output is difficult to predict.
-The truth is, that supply is going down dramatically in the last century hence with a fixed number of mining licenses is it not easy to find this rare natural resources.
-The strong price increases are likely due to changes on lower supply side within the last 10 years however even stronger from the extremely increasing demand side.
+Besides its long gem making tradition, Sri Lanka is considered worldwide as the number 1 sustainable source of fine sapphires due to its particularly high quality in terms of transparency, colour and clarity.
+Despite this, the naked truth is that supply of sapphires has been declining dramatically in the last century.
+Therefore, with a fixed number of mining licenses is it not easy to find this rare natural resource.
+The strong price increases are likely due to the declining supply within the last 10 years, but this has only increased the demand for sapphires exponentially.
 It is important to know that the country of origin of a sapphire also determines its value due to its quality characteristics and the rarity of its occurrence.
 4C’s of sapphires

 |South-east Asia||Myanmar (Burma), Thailand, Cambodia, Vietnam|